tus/tus.io/_content/demo.md

 ### Compatibility

-The [tus-js-client](https://github.com/tus/tus-js-client) used in this demo has been [automatically tested](https://travis-ci.org/tus/tus-js-client) and works with the following browsers:
+The [tus-js-client](https://github.com/tus/tus-js-client) used in this demo has been automatically tested and works with the following browsers:

-* Internet Explorer 10+
 * Microsoft Edge 12+
 * Mozilla Firefox 14+
 * Google Chrome 20+